StuvX/windy-plugins/README.md

 <p align="center"><img src="https://www.windy.com/img/logo201802/logo-full-windycom-gray-v3.svg"></p>

+### Owlet Windy Plugin
+Owlet wants to repurpose all the orphaned oil wells in Alberta into Advanced Adiabatic - Compressed Air Energy Storage (AA-CAES).
+This plugin uses current wind speeds to estimate the energy available if a 4.2 MW wind turbine was installed at each site.
+Using the Vestas V150-4.2 power curve characteristics, the wind speed at 100 m elevation is interpolated, and the wind generation estimated.
+Each site marker is colour coded based on the power generated vs. capacity.

+This data is intended to be used to compare to Alberta energy demand and generation, and to demonstrate the viability of using the orphaned wells as AA-CAES, with a full charge consuming 2.9 MWh, returning 2 MWh per site.

 ### Windy plugins
 This repository acts as an documentation, playground and boilerplate for your own Windy plugin.